 Boardman River Trail

-The Boardman River Trail (BRT) will be developed in three sections; the first extending from the NCT to Mayfield, the second from Mayfield to Beitner Road and the final section from Beitner Road to the existing Boardman Lake Trail in Traverse.
-Timeframe for trail development will depend on the feasibility findings.
+The Boardman River Trail (BRT) will be developed in three sections; the first extending from the NCT to Mayfield, the second from Mayfield to Beitner Road and the final section from Beitner Road to the existing Boardman Lake Trail in Traverse City.
+As of November 2013, Section I is complete, providing 7 miles of newly constructed single-track trail connecting Mayfield Pond Park to the North Country Trail.
+Sections II & III planning is under development.

 - Dirt two-track